How To Reheat Tteokbokki?

 What is Tteokbokki?

 The fun fact is that anyone unfamiliar with tteokbokki might think of it as a new form of pasta.
 While the truth is, tteokbokki is a form of stir-fried cake.
 It’s made in small sizes.
-It looks like penne pasta but made with rice.
+It looks like penne pasta but is made with rice.

-Can You Reheat Tteokbokki?
+Can You Heat Up Leftover Tteokbokki?

-How to Reheat Tteokbokki in a Microwave
+How to Reheat Tteokbokki in a Microwave?

 Amongst other methods, microwaving is a quick solution.
 Microwaving is not one of the best ways to reheat food, though.
-Many food items tend to get hard or spoiled in microwaves.
+Many food items tend to get hard or mushy in microwaves.
 But it doesn’t mean you can’t have this option.

 - To reheat your tteokbokki, transfer your tteokbokki into a microwavable bowl and sprinkle some water or broth into it.

 There are other methods you can use for reheating your tteokbokki.
-As we brought this topic to light at the beginning of this article, reheating on the stove is the best way to preserve its taste.
+As I brought this topic to light at the beginning of this article, reheating on the stove is the best way to preserve its taste.